Jeff Greene: Career

+Philanthropy

+Jeff Greene and his wife Mei Sze Chan have made a significant contribution to philanthropy through their participation in the Giving Pledge campaign.
+The Giving Pledge is a commitment initiated by Bill and Melinda Gates, along with Warren Buffett, that invites billionaires and wealthy individuals to pledge the majority of their wealth to charitable causes during their lifetime or in their will.

+Jeff Greene and Mei joined the Giving Pledge campaign, expressing their commitment to giving back and making a positive impact on society.
+By taking this pledge, they have demonstrated their dedication to addressing pressing social and global challenges.

+Through their philanthropic efforts, Jeff Greene and Mei have aimed to support a wide range of causes and organizations.
+These may include initiatives related to education, healthcare, poverty alleviation, environmental conservation, and other critical areas of need.
+By leveraging their resources and influence, they have strived to make a meaningful difference in the lives of individuals and communities.
+Their participation in the campaign signals their intention to contribute a significant portion of their wealth towards philanthropic causes and inspire others to do the same.

 2010 US Senate campaign

 On April 30, 2010, Greene announced his intention to run as a Democrat for the United States Senate seat held by George LeMieux, saying, "I am an outsider, the only candidate who isn't a career politician.
 I've succeeded in the real world of hard work – the others have only succeeded at running for political office after office."

 Greene stated he would refuse campaign contributions from special interests, and would limit individual donations to $100.
 His platform focused on economic reforms and job creation.